Blowback (firearms): Gas-delayed

 Gas-delayed blowback should not be confused with gas-operation.
 In gas-delayed guns the bolt is never locked, and so is pushed rearward by the expanding propellant gases, as in other blowback-based designs.
 However, propellant gases are vented from the barrel into a cylinder with a piston that delays the opening of the bolt.
 It was used in the Krag–Jørgensen pistol and in some World War II German designs for the 7.92×33mm Kurz cartridge, including the Volkssturmgewehr rifle (with little effectiveness) and the Grossfuss Sturmgewehr (with slightly more efficiency), and after the war by the Heckler & Koch P7, Walther CCP, Shevchenko PSh, Steyr GB and M-77B pistols.
+In recent years it was used in Laugo Alien pistol.